Many caregivers will be faced with these questions as they care for aging parents and other senior loved ones. What will you answer?

 Feeding tubes are actual tubes that are placed surgically into the stomach to provide nourishment and fluids to a person who is unable to take that nourishment on their own.
 This is usually recommended by medical professionals in cases when there is a physical problem in the gastrointestinal system or a cognitive problem keeping them from eating.

 Tube Feeding Facts

-- Approximately one third of nursing home residents with dementia have had a feeding tube placed because they have forgotten how to eat.
+- Approximately one third of skilled nursing facility residents with late stage dementia have had a feeding tube placed because they have forgotten how to eat.
 They are also used for patients recovering from brain injury or strokes.

-- Sometimes feeding tubes are recommended when a person is at risk for a swallowing difficulty, called dysphagia.
+- Sometimes feeding tubes are recommended by a medical professional when a person is at risk for a swallowing difficulty, called dysphagia.
 In this case, any food or fluids ingested can be aspirated into the lungs resulting in pneumonia.
 Placing a tube does not correct the dysphagia and aspiration pneumonia on secretions such as saliva can still occur.

-- Feeding tubes can also be used for administration of medications.
+- Feeding tubes can also be used by medical staff for administration of medications.

 - In some cases, but not all, feeding tubes can be uncomfortable for the senior.
 Tube placement is an important decision based on the patient’s condition.
 Often you can’t see the tube when it is not in use and can be covered with a senior’s clothing.